-If you also want to invest with a positive societal or environmental purpose, you may look to adding impact investments to your portfolio.
-At Merrill Lynch, we define impact investments as investments made into companies, organizations and funds with the intention to generate measurable social and environmental impact alongside a financial return.
-In other words, investments designed to create positive change in society.
+If you also want to invest with a positive societal or environmental purpose, you may look to adding sustainable and impact investments to your portfolio.
+At Merrill, we define Sustainable and Impact Investing as an investment approach that intentionally seeks to avoid harm, benefit stakeholders, or contribute to solutions by considering social and environmental factors—in other words, investments designed to create positive change in society.

 Many investors think creating this kind of impact with their portfolio would require some tradeoffs, such as giving up long-term growth for positive societal benefit.
-However, a deeper analysis of impact investments shows that this may not always be the case.
-In fact, when compared to traditional investments, impact investments can often offer risk adjusted returns for many investors.1
+However, a deeper analysis of sustainable investments shows that this may not always be the case.
+In fact, when compared to traditional investments, sustainable investments can offer competitive risk adjusted returns for many investors.1

 Impact Investing’s Focus on the Long-Term

-Whatever the purpose you are investing for, impact investments can help you capture the long-term growth you need while also creating impact in society.—Anna Snider, Managing Director and Investment Strategist, U.S. Trust, Head of Due Diligence, GWIM Chief Investment Office
+Whatever the purpose you are investing for, impact investments can help you capture the long-term growth you need while also creating impact in society.—Anna Snider, Managing Director, Head of Due Diligence

-Since the financial crisis, the focus on seeking immediate returns has begun to shift to a mindset that gives more importance to the potential long-term return of any given investment.
+Since the financial crisis, the focus on seeking immediate returns has shifted to a mindset that gives more importance to the long term potential risk and return of any given investment.
 This trend has been led by large, institutional investors who are now evaluating their investment decisions for their potential over many years, not just for the next quarter.

 Enhanced access to company data, new investment modeling techniques and the ability to process large amounts of data means that investors can incorporate factors that go beyond traditional risk and return metrics.
 Now investors can evaluate their investments across a range of environmental, social and governance (ESG) factors to ascertain the impact their investments may have, not just the risk and return they may offer.

-Impact investing comprises a range of investment types and all impact investments are not the same.
-At Merrill Lynch, we classify Impact Investments into four categories, each with their own unique risk-return profile:
+Sustainable and impact investing comprises a range of investment types and all impact investments are not the same.
+At Merrill, we classify Sustainable & Impact Investments into four categories, each with their own unique risk-return profile:

-Institutional investors and managers who work in the impact investing field seek to balance the risk, return and impact of their investments.
-This same process is one that you can use as you think about potentially adding impact investments to your own portfolio.
+Institutional investors and managers who work in the sustainable or impact investing field seek to balance the risk, return and impact of their investments.
+This same process is one that you can use as you think about potentially adding sustainable or impact investments to your own portfolio.

 Key factors that investors need to balance when investing for impact

-Merrill Lynch research shows significant interest in Impact investing, yet hesitation around actual adoption.
-Helping investors understand the spectrum of opportunities and unpack the misconceptions around risk allows us to help our clients to meet their impact goals.—Jackie VanderBrug, Managing Director, Office of the CIO
+Merrill research shows significant interest in impact investing, yet hesitation around actual adoption.
+Helping investors understand the spectrum of opportunities and unpack the misconceptions around risk allows us to support our clients to meet their impact goals.—Jackie VanderBrug, Head of Sustainable & Impact Investment Strategy, Office of the CIO

 If you would like to incorporate impact into your investment strategy, while maintaining the growth potential that you need, you should focus on selecting investments that credibly combine both the intention and investment approach that you are looking for.
 A close examination of your investments can help you understand exactly how an investment creates impact and how it is measured and reported.

-Evaluating and selecting impact investments for your portfolio doesn’t have to be a struggle.
-With the right support and access to guidance from impact investment subject matter experts, you can easily start to incorporate impact into your portfolio.
+Evaluating and selecting sustainable or impact investments for your portfolio doesn’t have to be a struggle.
+With the right support and access to guidance from sustainable investment subject matter experts, you can easily start to incorporate impact into your portfolio.

-At Merrill Lynch, we offer access to a range of impact investment solutions, from individual investments to complete impact portfolios.
-We also have a team of investment experts in our Chief Investment Office who are dedicated to delivering a robust suite of impact investment choices to our clients.
+At Merrill, we offer access to a range of sustainable and impact investment solutions, from individual investments to complete impact portfolios.
+We also have a team of investment experts in our Chief Investment Office who are dedicated to delivering a robust suite of investment choices to our clients.

 3 Questions to Ask Your Advisor